noviicee/devops-test/README.md

 ## Containerisation

 * *I have made use of Docker and included a [Dockerfile](Dockerfile).*
-* *The image is built using `docker build .` and a variety of other commands.
-The image has also been pushed to [Dockerhub](dockerhub.com)*.

-> *more steps--- to be added*
+**Dockerfile**

-- [x] Choose right base image
+- [x] Choose base image
 - [x] Include all [installation steps](#installation)
 - [x] Make this app run and listen on HTTP interface
+- [x]Entrypoint: Used to set executables that will always run when the container is initiated.
+- [x] Healthcheck: You'll see the container's healthiness in the STATUS column when you run docker ps

+**The Image**

+1. Build the image.<br>
+`docker build -t <image-name> . (-t is the tag command)`

+2. Run the image. <br>
+`docker run -d -p 5000:5000 <image-name>`; *(d-detach, p-expose to port from_container -> to_host)*

 - [x] Prepare `docker-compose.yml` for whole app stack, which can be used by developers

 *Just execute  `docker-compose up` and your application would be up and running in no time.* <br>
-*This is another advantage of using containerisation as we are free from the hectic task of sharing the entire code base.
+*This is another advantage of using containerisation as we are free from the hectic task of developing code in a specific computing environment which, when transferred to a new location, may result in bugs and errors.
 We can just share images and our application would be up and running on our local machine in no time.*

 ## Analysis